 Our model of understanding determines what we discover.
-A higher model of understanding, a structured consciousness, not only gives us a higher experience but also a higher concept of the textbook.
-The text of the textbook is fixed.
+A higher model of understanding, a structured consciousness, not only gives us a higher experience but also a higher concept of the Textbook.
+The text of the Textbook is fixed.
 It does not need to be changed.
-Yet this same text can yield different insights according to our method of approaching it; and changing our method of approach makes it seem as if we had a completely new textbook before us.
+Yet this same text can yield different insights according to our method of approaching it; changing our method of approach makes it seem as if we had a completely new Textbook before us.
 We know that any object looks different according to the way we look at it.
-You may know that often guoted illustration which Lecomte du Nouv gives in 'Human Destiny': Take the edge of a razor blade.
-Looked at with the naked eye, it shows a continuous straight line.
-Through the microscope we see it as a broken but solid line.
-On the chemical scale we have neither a straight nor a zig-zag line, but atoms of iron and carbon.
-On the sub-atomic scale we have electrons in perpetual motion at terrific speed, looking much more like a swarm of gnats than a solid straight line.
-This illustrates the fact that the same object appears in very different form according to the model of observation; yet the identity of the object does not change.
+You may be familiar with that often quoted illustration that Pierre Lecomte du Noüy gives in Human Destiny: Take the edge of a razor blade.
+If examined with the naked eye, it appears to be a continuous straight line.
+Through the microscope, we see it as a broken but solid line.
+On the chemical scale, we have neither a straight nor a zig-zag line, but atoms of iron and carbon.
+On the sub-atomic scale, we have electrons in perpetual motion at terrific speed, looking much more like a swarm of gnats than a solid straight line, This illustrates the fact that the same object appears in very different form according to the model of observation.
+Or, said another way, the standpoint of the viewer determines what is seen.
+Yet, the identity of the object does not change.

-So it is with the textbook.
-If we approach it with a religious sense we may find in it many marvellous religious truths and get all sorts of individually subjective inspiration from it, but we shall not be able to find its Science.
-Or again, if we read it with an atomistic consciousness we shall find many marvellous metaphysical facts which will help to solve many problems on a metaphysical basis and level.
-The textbook then appears as a most helpful collection of aphorisms, but not as a system of Science.
-But when we investigate it with a structured consciousness we find something infinitely greater, namely the structure of the one infinite Being, the Science of being.
+So it is with the Textbook.
+If we approach it with a religious sense we may find in it many marvelous religious truths and get all sorts of individually subjective inspiration from it, but we shall not be able to find its Science.
+Or again, if we read it with an atomistic consciousness, we shall find many marvelous metaphysical facts which will help us solve many problems on a metaphysical basis and level.
+The Textbook then appears as a most helpful collection of aphorisms, but not as a system of Science.
+But if we investigate it with a structured consciousness, we find something infinitely greater, namely the structure of the one infinite Being, the Science of being.

 A higher sense of demonstration.
-It is evident that a structural understanding, being a higher model of understanding than an atomistic knowledge, also expresses itself in a higher sense of demonstration, a higher sense of healing and life-experience.
+It is evident that a structural understanding, being as a higher model of understanding than an atomistic knowledge, also expresses itself in a higher sense of demonstration, a higher sense of healing and life-experience.
 We must be clear on this point.
 A structural understanding of Christian Science does not try to bring forth better demonstrations of what is expected with an atomistic consciousness, but something very different, namely a better sense of that which has to be demonstrated.
 The two cannot be compared, they are just different.

 Demand for a structural understanding.
 If we ask what the general state of consciousness is among Christian Science students, then I think we have to admit that most of them work atomistically.
-They are engaged in reading passages out of context, studying single terms such as 'intelligence', 'substance' or 'supply' with the help of the Concordance.
+They are engaged in reading passages out of context, studying single terms such as "intelligence," "substance," or "supply" with the help of the Concordance.
 It is a fact-finding activity, piling up knowledge of data, facts, truths.
-This is all done with great devotion, sincerity and humility.
+This is all done with great devotion, sincerity, and humility.
 Though this atomistic research is insufficient, it is just the same not superfluous.
 After all, we first have to get the facts before we can be engaged in a fact-arranging activity.